-I like to keep my consulting relationships quiet.
-Nothing like a provocative piece on the front page of The Wall Street Journal to blow any quietude out of the water.
+I like to keep my consulting relationships quiet, but there’s nothing like a provocative piece on the front page of The Wall Street Journal to blow that plan out of the water.

-The blogosphere — the Journal on-line comments space and other websites — is buzzing.
+The blogosphere — the Journal online comments space and other websites — is buzzing.
 Starbucks is a huge flashpoint for bloggers anyway.
-Many folks hate and many folks love Starbucks.
-Many folks seem to hold both feelings about the company.
+Many folks hate Starbucks, and many folks love Starbucks.
+Many other folks seem to love and hate the company simultaneously.
 Some seem to love hating them.

-I won’t comment on everything in the article nor will I reply to all the things being said in the blogosphere.
-But, there are a few matters that call for being set straight, key among them the charges (we’ve heard this before, from industry after industry as it encounters lean) that lean is nothing more than an efficiency campaign that is indistinguishable from Taylor’s scientific management; and, that Starbucks baristas will become robots as Starbucks seeks to equal fast food joints in labor efficiency.
+I won’t comment on everything in the article or reply to everything said in the blogosphere.
+But, there are a few matters that call for being set straight.
+Key among them are two points.
+First, the charges, which we’ve heard before, from industry after industry as it encounters lean, that lean is nothing more than an efficiency campaign that is indistinguishable from Taylor’s Scientific Management.
+And second, the speculations that Starbucks baristas will become robots as the company seeks to equal fast food joints in labor efficiency.

 Of course, that is all far from the truth.

-Previously in this space, we’ve discussed the unscientific nature of most interpretations of Taylor’s scientific management.
-Those misconceptions seep into the dialogue of even very experienced lean practitioners.
+Scientists must see real work to do science on the work.
+Previously in this space, I’ve commented on the unscientific nature of most interpretations of Scientific Management.
+And unfortunately, those misconceptions seep into the dialogue of even very experienced lean practitioners.

-There is a technical side of lean that seeks to make production — all production, all services, all work – flow from beginning to end as efficiently and effectively as possible.
-Traditional industrial engineering practices — including the ideas of Frederick Taylor — play a critical role in those aspects of lean.
+Granted, lean has a technical side that seeks to make production — all work, whether to produce a product or deliver a service — flow from beginning to end as efficiently and effectively as possible.
+And these traditional industrial engineering practices — including the ideas of Taylor — play a critical role in those aspects of lean.

 Toyota then evolved Ford’s flow production in two critical ways.
 First, technically, Toyota figured out (with great benefit for the customer) how to achieve flow production in lower volume, high-variety environments.
 Ford’s flow production worked best when offering only “any color you want as long as it’s black.”
 But, customers eventually demanded more variety.
 And when faced with the need to respond, Toyota showed us that flow is possible even in complex product mix environments.

-Toyota’s second, and most radical, innovation was to answer the central problem that came with Taylor’s Scientific Management: the inhumane treatment of workers doing manual labor.
+Toyota’s second — and most radical — innovation was to answer the central problem that came with Taylor’s Scientific Management: the inhumane treatment of workers doing manual labor.
 Toyota revolutionized the technical side of lean production with the inclusion of product diversity into the production flow.
-But more importantly, Toyota revolutionized the social dimension of work, respecting workers brains as well as their hands.
-So factory workers become knowledge workers.
+But more importantly, Toyota revolutionized the social dimension of work, respecting workers’ brains, not just their hands.
+So, with this innovation, factory workers became knowledge workers.

-Toyota combined old IE Scientific Management principles and techniques with social dimensions appropriate for the modern world.
+Toyota combined old industrial engineering Scientific Management principles and techniques with social dimensions appropriate for the modern world.
 Even workers who do “manual labor” with their hands are knowledge workers.
-Front-line employees become the scientists.
+Frontline employees, then, are also the scientists.

-The march of civilization is usually considered to progress from the Agrarian Age (with the Agricultural Revolution) to the Industrial Age (with the Industrial Revolution) to the Information Age (led by the knowledge worker).
+Most historians trace the march of civilization as the progression from the Agrarian Age (with the Agricultural Revolution) to the Industrial Age (with the Industrial Revolution) to the Information Age (led by the knowledge worker).

-It seems that in early stages of embracing lean or any process improvement methodology, practitioners inevitably misunderstand and go through a period of neglecting the social dimension of lean.
-They try to determine the One Best Way to do work and then deploy (roll out) that Way, in a programmatic way, seeking compliance.
-What is especially interesting in the Starbucks case is that they can’t even HOPE to do that, not with 10,000 stores in North America managed by kids managing part-timers to provide a high-end product and service.
-So Starbucks is working out a way that could be revolutionary.
-It leads to a better way of working for baristas that brings even better service for customers.
+It seems that in the early stages of embracing lean or any process improvement methodology, practitioners inevitably misunderstand and go through a period of neglecting the social dimension of lean.
+Instead, they try to determine the One Best Way to do work and then deploy (roll-out) that Way programmatically, seeking compliance.
+The Starbucks case is especially interesting because they can’t even HOPE to do that, not with 10,000 stores in North America managed by kids managing part-timers to provide a high-end product and service.
+So Starbucks is working out a way that could be revolutionary, leading to a better way of working for baristas that brings even better service for customers.
 And, oh, by the way, tremendous cost savings can come along, as well.

-The way Starbucks has chosen to incorporate this new way of working is revolutionary.
-Traditional companies too often try to implement lean (or perhaps traditional industrial engineering, or six sigma or process reengineering), in a programmatic way.
-They do it that programmatic way because … simply because they can.
-Starbucks, on the other hand, couldn’t approach change on its massive, diverse level in a programmatic, straight-forward, cookie-cutter way.
-Not and provide the kind of unique, customer-oriented service they want to provide.
-They had to do it a different way.
-They have no choice but to do it the right way – through involving the people who do the work.
+How Starbucks has chosen to incorporate this new way of working is revolutionary.
+Traditional companies too often try to implement lean (or perhaps conventional industrial engineering, or six sigma or process reengineering) in a programmatic way.
+They do it programmatically because, well, simply because they can.
+On the other hand, Starbucks couldn’t approach change on its massive, diverse level in a programmatic, straightforward, cookie-cutter way — not and provide the kind of unique, customer-oriented service they want to deliver.
+So they had to do it a different way.
+They have no choice but to do it the right way — by involving the people who do the work.

-The comparison with McDonalds is erroneous and misleading.
-McDonalds very business model seeks a highly cookie cutter approach.
-Therefore, McDonald’s may be successful in implementing traditional Industrial Engineering (Taylorism and all that — not lean) in a very traditional, top-down, programmatic way.
+The comparison with McDonald’s is erroneous and misleading.
+McDonald’s very business model seeks a highly cookie-cutter approach.
+Therefore, McDonald’s seems to have successfully implemented traditional Industrial Engineering (Taylorism and all that — not lean) in a very traditional, top-down, programmatic way.

-Starbucks wants the customer to enjoy the experience of being in the store, of interacting with the barista, of hearing the barista call his or her name.
-Starbucks wants the customer to appreciate the fact that the barista is highly skilled at crafting each drink to perfection and to the customer’s satisfaction.
+Starbucks wants the customer to enjoy the experience of being in the store, interacting with the barista, hearing the barista call his or her name.
+In addition, Starbucks wants the customer to appreciate that the barista is highly skilled at crafting each drink to perfection and to the customer’s satisfaction.

-In each of Starbucks 15,000 or so stores (the gemba or place of work for over 100,000 employees), the next customer to walk in the door may order any of over 80,000 drinks from the nearly infinite available combinations.
+In each of Starbucks’ 15,000 or so stores (the gemba or place of work for 100,000-plus employees), the next customer may order any of over 80,000 drinks from the nearly infinite available combinations.
 And then there are those custom drinks, with “quad shots” of espresso (popular with students during final exam week).

-Instead of barista’s having to stop to search for things that are in the wrong place, or aren’t there at all, the goal is to make as many things as possible routine so that the barista can spend just a few more seconds talking with the customer.
+Instead of baristas having to stop to search for things that are in the wrong place or aren’t there at all, the goal is to make as many things as possible routine to give the barista just a few more seconds to talk with the customer.
 That’s the goal.
-No workarounds due to the line backing up, no short-cuts to get caught up — handling each unique order as it should be handled, in stride, without burden, and to the customer’s satisfaction.
+And to have no workarounds due to the line lengthening, no short-cuts for catching up — handling each unique order as it should be: in stride, without burden, and to the customer’s satisfaction.

-Starbucks is approaching lean with the intent of providing their baristas with the skills to do better work design on their own, as they go along.
-This is in total contrast to the uninformed charge that baristas are being made into “robots.”
-If that is what Starbucks wanted, there are easier means to get there than their chosen method of introducing the concepts to each store and asking the baristas to work on their own unique solutions suitable to their own unique situations.
+Starbucks is approaching lean with the intent of providing their baristas with the skills to do better work design on their own as they go along, which is in total contrast to the uninformed charge that baristas are “being turned into “robots.”
+If that is what Starbucks wanted, there are easier ways to get there than their chosen method of introducing the lean concepts to each store and asking the baristas to work on their own unique solutions suitable to their own unique situations.

-Back to The Wall Street Journal, all this publicity is probably unfortunate in the sense that Starbucks is still very early in its lean journey.
-Starbucks is approaching lean the only way it can, and has been very slow and methodical in developing it in a way that fits its Starbucks culture.
-It is fantastic that as a result of all this Starbucks may be able to provide a great model for other service and retail companies to learn from.
+Back to The Wall Street Journal.
+All this publicity is probably unfortunate because Starbucks is still very early in its lean journey.
+Starbucks is approaching lean the only way it can and has been very slow and methodical in developing it in a way that fits its Starbucks culture.
+However, it is fantastic that, as a result of all this, Starbucks may be able to provide a great model for other service and retail companies to learn from.
 But that’s a big maybe (underlined, italicized, bold) — it’s way too early to tell about that.
-I’m happy that they’re trying and learning.
+Nevertheless, I’m happy that they’re trying and learning.

 Lean Enterprise Institute, Inc.

-Summary of evolution of lean – from Chicago meat packing to Starbucks
+Summary of lean’s evolution — from Chicago meatpacking to Starbucks

 Chicago Meat Packing → Henry Ford → Toyota →Starbucks